smh/grunt-maven-tasks/README.md

 ### Usage Examples

 #### Default Options
-In this example, only required options have been specified.
+In this example, only required options have been specified and the 'goal' is defaulted to the target name.

-Running `grunt maven` with the `deploy` goal specified will deploy the artifact to the `snapshot-repos` folder using the groupId `com.example`, the artifactId set to the name in `package.json` and the version set to the version in `package.json`.
+Running `grunt maven:deploy` will deploy the artifact to the `snapshot-repos` folder using the groupId `com.example`, the artifactId set to the name in `package.json` and the version set to the version in `package.json`.

-Running `grunt maven` with the`release` goal specified will deploy the artifact to the `release-repo` folder using the groupId `com.example`, the artifactId set to the name in `package.json` and the version set to the version in `package.json`, but with the `-SNAPSHOT` suffix removed.
+Running `grunt maven:release` will deploy the artifact to the `release-repo` folder using the groupId `com.example`, the artifactId set to the name in `package.json` and the version set to the version in `package.json`, but with the `-SNAPSHOT` suffix removed.
 The version in `package.json` will be incremented to the next minor SNAPSHOT version, ie. if it was `1.0.0-SNAPSHOT` it will end up at `1.1.0-SNAPSHOT`.
 If this is a git repository, it will also commit and tag the release version, as well as commiting the updated package.json version.

 ```js
 grunt.initConfig({